therealyo/reports-generation/README.md

 ### `SOURCE_EMAIL`

-Email that will send reports.
+Email that will receive incoming user reports and then send generated pdf reports to SEND_TO email.
 Must be verified in AWS SES or belong to verified domain name

 ### `DOMAIN_NAME`

-Name of domain that you own.
+Name of domain that is verified in SES.
+You will need to use email under this domain name to receive incoming .
 Must be verified in AWS SES

 ### `BUCKET_NAME`